Homemade sausage is easy to make and much more healthy than many of the options at the grocery store!

 This recipe can be adapted in dozens of ways.
 Pork, chicken, or beef can be used to create different flavors as well as any spices you like.
-Can be served for breakfast, lunch or dinner.
-Adapted from Martha Stewart Living.
-Makes 4 1-pound logs of sausage.
+It can be served for breakfast, lunch or dinner.

 For the sausage: